Special Feature: Products Sally Recommends

 234 Magnolia Avenue

-The Tavern at Lark Creek has been drawing national attention since opening in 1989.
-Restaurateur Bradley Ogden - one of the pioneers who helped redefine American cooking – has an ideal setting for his American cuisine.
+The Tavern at Lark Creek has been drawing national attention since opening in 1989 as it has an ideal setting for their American cuisine.
 Nestled among the redwoods, in a former private home, the restaurant is one of the most romantic and charming in Marin.
 In the summertime food is also served in the garden beside the gently flowing creek.
 The food is rich with flavor and variety.
-Try the famous Bradley’s Caesar salad, pan roasted loin of venison or confit leg of rabbit.
+Try the famous Caesar salad, pan roasted loin of venison or confit leg of rabbit.

 Three Degrees Restaurant and Bar